-It feels like a whole new world is opening up; a world that I hope she will come to love as much as her sister does and I did when I was a little girl.
-A world where words create visions and elicit feelings and allow the imagination to run free.
+It feels like a whole new world is opening up; a world that I hope she will come to love as much as her sister does, and I did when I was a little girl.
+A world where words create visions, elicit feelings, and allow the imagination to run free.
 A world that suggests that perhaps life isn’t as complicated as we adults think.
 Perhaps it’s quite simple.

 Piglet sidled up to Pooh from behind.
 “Pooh?” he whispered.

 “Nothing,” said Piglet, taking Pooh’s hand.
 “I just wanted to be sure of you.”

 Simple like realizing how lucky we are to be able to say goodbye each day.

 “How lucky I am to have something that makes saying goodbye so hard.”

 Simple like love.

 “You don’t spell it…you feel it.” – Pooh

 Our babies do it so freely, so naturally — they just love.
 And we love them back with all that we are.